 Diseases associated with high cholesterol

 A number of diseases have a link to high cholesterol.
-For this reason, it’s important to monitor your cholesterol levels to ensure that you are not at risk for developing serious health issues.
-Coronary heart disease is the main health issue commonly developed by people with high cholesterol.
-Plaque accumulating in arteries often leads to atherosclerosis, which involves restricted blood flow in arteries.
-Restricted blood flow could result in a heart attack if it involves blood flow to the heart or a stroke if it involves blood flow to the brain.
+For this reason, it’s important to monitor your cholesterol levels to ensure that you are not at risk for developing severe health issues.
+Coronary heart disease is the leading health issue commonly related to high cholesterol.
+Plaque accumulation in arteries often leads to atherosclerosis, which involves restricted blood flow in arteries.
+This decrease in blood flow could result in a heart attack if it involves blood flow to the heart or a stroke if it involves blood flow to the brain.
 Type 2 diabetes, hypertension, and peripheral vascular disease are additional diseases associated with high cholesterol levels.